vlaaad/vlaaad.github.io/reveal.md

 ![Java bean demo](/assets/reveal/java-bean.gif)
 I learned about it after implementing this feature :)

+## Test runner

+From individual vars to the whole suite, you can use Reveal for running tests and quickly navigating the structured test output.
+When defining new tests, you can use `test` contextual action to test the var (or the whole ns).
+You can also use test runner sticker for an always-on UI for running tests.
+Jump between errors instantly using <kbd>Alt ↑</kbd> and <kbd>Alt ↓</kbd> in test output.
+Use `diff` contextual action on test failures to see the difference between expected and actual values:

+<video controls><source src="/assets/reveal/test-runner.mp4" type="video/mp4"></source></video>

 ## Forms

 This feature is only available in [Reveal Pro](/reveal-pro){: .buy-button}.
 Forms allow you to convert data structure specifications (e.g. Clojure specs or json schemas) to UI input components for creating these data structures.
 This is a generic and multi-purpose tool that can be used for: